darkquesh/huee-open-course-check/README.md

 # Hacettepe EEE Open Course Check
 Checks which courses are available in an academic term

-To run, download checkCourse.py file and navigate into the download folder and execute the following lines:
+To run, download all the files and navigate into the download folder and execute the following lines:

 ```
-python3 -m pip install beautifulsoup4
+python3 -m pip install pathlib Pillow glob2 beautifulsoup4 requests
-python3 checkCourse.py
+python3 STUD.py
 ```

 Written in Python3 and used BeautifulSoup library.